vt-digital-libraries-platform/dlp-ingest/README.md

 # DLP Ingest UI

-A web-based user interface for ingesting digital library metadata into DynamoDB, built with Flask and designed with WCAG 2.1 Level AA accessibility compliance.
+A web-based user interface for ingesting digital library metadata into DynamoDB, and media assets (digital objects) into S3.
+It is built with Flask and designed with WCAG 2.1 Level AA accessibility compliance.

 ## Overview

-The DLP Ingest UI provides a web form for uploading CSV metadata files to DynamoDB.
-You select an environment (dev, preprod, or prod), choose whether you're uploading collection or archive metadata, upload your CSV file, and the system processes it.
+The DLP Ingest UI provides a web form for uploading CSV metadata files, parsing their data, and writing it to DynamoDB.
+You select an environment (dev, preprod, or prod), choose whether you're uploading media assets, collection metadata, or archive metadata, upload your CSV file, and the system processes it.

 ## Prerequisites